apache/hudi/website/src/pages/tech-specs-1point0.md

 Obtaining the listings from storage could be slow or inefficient.
 It can be further optimized by caching in memory or using the files metadata or with the support of an external timeline serving system.

 ## Incremental Streaming Model

 Optimistic concurrency control yields poor performance with long running transactions and even moderate levels of writer contention.
 While the relation model is well-understood, serializability based on arbitrary system time (e.g completion times in Hudi or SCNs in databases) may be an overkill and even inadequate for many scenarios.
 Hudi storage also supports an alternative model based on stream processing techniques, with the following changes.

 1. **Event-time based ordering**: Instead of merging base and log files based on completion times, latest value for a record is picked based on a user-specified event field that denotes the latest version of the record.
 2. **Relaxed expectations to block/abort**: By tracking the span of actions using both begin and completion times on the timeline, processes can detect conflicting actions and adjust file slicing accordingly.
 For e.g this model allows compaction to be even planned without blocking writer processes.
 3. **Custom merging** : Support implementation of custom merges using RecordPayload and RecordMerger APIs.

 ### Non-blocking Concurrency Control

-\[WIP\] Please refer to [RFC-66](https://github.com/apache/hudi/blob/master/rfc/rfc-66/rfc-66.md) for more and a proof of correctness.
+Please refer to [RFC-66](https://github.com/apache/hudi/blob/master/rfc/rfc-66/rfc-66.md) for more and a proof of correctness.

 ## Table Management

 All table services can be run synchronous with the Table client that merges modifications to the data or can be run asynchronously to the table client.
 Asynchronous is default mode in the Apache Hudi platform.
 Any client can trigger table management by registering a 'requested' state action in the Hudi timeline.
 Process in charge of running the table management tasks asynchronously looks for the presence of this trigger in the timeline.

 ### Compaction

 Compaction is the process that efficiently updates a file slice (base and log files) for efficient querying.
 It applies all the batched up updates in the log files and writes a new file slice.
 The logic to apply the updates to the base file follows the same set of rules listed in the Reader expectations.

 ### Log Compaction